lederer/react-showtime/README.md

 ### Custom transitions

-You can forego React Showtime's canned transitions in favor of your own custom transitions.
+You can forego React Showtime's preset transitions in favor of your own custom transitions.
 Pass an object to the `transition` prop(erty) with one or more of the following properties: `hidden`, `beforeShow`, `afterShow`, `always`.

 #### `transition.hidden`